-- D. If the respondent DOES NOT file a written response to the petition after service:

-If the respondent has been served by Sheriff or certified Process Server, he/she will have 20 days to file a written response and/or counterpetition to the Petition for Dissolution of Marriage.
-If the respondent was served by constructive service, he/she has until the response date stated in the Notice of Action to file a written response/ and or counterpetition to the Petition for Dissolution of Marriage.
-If the respondent fails to respond to your petition, you may then file a Motion for Default-Form 12.922(a) and 12.922(b), Affidavit of Military Service-Form 12.921(b) and Request to Waive Mediation based on the default. - E. What if the respondent files an answer and/or counterpetition disagreeing with the petition: You may file an Answer to Counterpetition-Form 12.903(d).
-You should seek the advice of an attorney. - F. What if the respondent does not file the required Financial Affidavit: Depending on your case, what you are asking for in your petition for dissolution of marriage, and whether or not a default has been entered, you may choose to request financial documents by filing a Notice of Service of Standard Family Law Interrogatories-Form 12.930(a) and Standard Family Law Interrogatories-Form12.930(b).
+- C. What if the respondent does not file a written response to the petition after service: If the respondent has been served by the Sheriff or Process Server, he/she will have 20 days to file a written response to the Petition to Establish Timesharing.
+If the respondent fails to respond to your petition, then you may file a Motion for Default Form 12.922(a) and 12.922(b).
+If the respondent is not a member of the military, you must also file a Non-Military Affidavit Form 12.921(b). - D. What if the respondent files an answer disagreeing with the petition: You must comply with the Mediation Order if one was entered in your case. - E. What if the respondent does not file the required Financial Affidavit: You may choose to request financial documents by filing a Notice of Service of Standard Family Law Interrogatories Form 12.930(a) and Standard Family Law Interrogatories Form 12.930(b).
 These forms are not included in the forms packet, but are available on request.
-There is a charge for these forms. - G. Scheduling a final hearing: An instruction sheet will be given to you at the time of filing.
+There is a charge for these forms. - D. Scheduling a final hearing: After ALL required documents have been completed and filed, all required time periods have passed and all orders complied with (i.e. response time after service and mediation if required) and you believe your case is ready for final hearing, please follow the directions in the instruction sheet given to you at the time of filing.

-YOU MAY CONSULT WITH AND/OR RETAIN AN ATTORNEY AT ANY TIME DURING YOUR ACTION.
+YOU MAY CONSULT WITH AND/OR RETAIN AN ATTORNEY AT ANYTIME DURING YOUR ACTION